 It is very important to keep all receipts for FSA expenses.
 You may receive a substantiation request from AmeriFlex either via email or postal mail.
 AmeriFlex is tightening their compliance to make sure all groups are fully substantiating based on the regulations already in place by the Affordable Care Act (ACA) law from 2009.

 If I elect to continue participating in the FSAs, will I receive a new Ameriflex Convenience Card?

 If you elect to participate in the FSAs for the next plan year, you will only receive a new debit card if your current card has expired or if you are a new FSA plan participant.
 If you participated in the FSA within the last few years and your card has not expired, your current debit card will be reloaded with your new annual election.
 If you enroll in more than one FSA account, the same card will be used for all accounts.

 What is the "use-it or lose-it" rule?

 Per IRS regulation, any funds left in your FSA at the end of the year are forfeited - this is frequently referred to as the "use-it or lose-it" rule.
-However, you are allowed to roll over up to $250 of available funds to use in the following year.
+However, you are allowed to roll over a minimum of $75 up to a maximum of $500 of available funds to use in the following year.
 Rollover funds are used after the current year funds have been exhausted.
 Any prior year funds in excess of the rollover amount not used by December 31st will be forfeited.